git-masi/vitusvet-monorepo-example/README.md

 In this style of Nx monorepo there is only 1 package.json file at the root of the project.

+You can either install Node modules manually or use the `init` task.

+- Run the `init` task
-- Run `npm i` in the root directory
+- Alternatively run `npm i` in the root directory

 ### Nx Console